fbatista/cloudpt-api/README.markdown

-Dropbox::API - Dropbox Ruby API client
+Cloudpt::API - Cloudpt Ruby API client
 =========

-A Ruby client for the DropBox REST API.
+A Ruby client for the Cloudpt REST API.

 Goal:

-To deliver a more Rubyesque experience when using the DropBox API.
+To deliver a more Rubyesque experience when using the Cloudpt API.

 Current state: